-If you’ve ever wondered what it was like to live and work in Victorian Blaenavon – then you’re in luck!
-The TIME TRAVEL IN BLAENAVON is a fantastic way to discover the sights and sounds of 19th and 20th century Blaenavon.
+Ever wondered what it was like to live and work in Victorian Blaenavon?
+If the answer is yes – then you’re in luck!
+The brand-new TIME TRAVEL IN BLAENAVON is a fantastic way to discover the sights and sounds of 19th and 20th century Blaenavon.

 Featuring real characters from Blaenavon’s industrial past, ‘Time Travel in the Blaenavon World Heritage Site’ uses audio storytelling and three-dimensional technology to display the town’s rich industrial history through three virtual reality films – showcasing life at Big Pit, the town primary school and the home of a local family in Blaenavon Heritage Town.